manaswiswami1996/Brand-Health-Track-for-Byju-s/README.md

 ## Files in the Repository
 - `Brand_Health_Tracker_BYJUs.pdf`: The full presentation of the brand health tracker study.
-- `Demographic_Data.csv`: Data used in the analysis.
+- Questionnaire used for Data Colection
+- Raw data as CSV